I have a homemade face cream with Shea butter (whipped) that I have made for myself using only natural ingredients.

-Chamomile Essential Oil – Chamomile has anti-inflammatory properties making it is very effective for skin conditions such as rosacea, eczema and acne.
-Good to even out skin tone, calm irritations and relive sunburns.
+Chamomile Essential Oil – Chamomile has anti-inflammatory properties making it is very effective for skin conditions such as rosacea, eczema, and acne.
+Good to even out skin tone, calm irritations, and relieve sunburns.

 What’s your preferred homemade face cream with Shea butter?